yosemitebandit/dotdotdot/readme.md

 ### machine differences
-there are some slight differences between zsh setups on different machines. namely the git email, zsh path and the use of g4d. so first create a ~/.zshenv file with one line:
+there are some slight differences between zsh setups on different machines. namely the git email, zsh path and the use of g4d. so first create a ~/.zshenv file with two lines:

     export MACHINE="home"
+    export BITS=64

 or another option from the zshrc. this'll workout the differences when the zsh config is loaded..